mccurcio/mccurcio.github.io/_posts/data_science/2022-07-06-journalism-ds.md

 - Isn't this at its heart, the Scientific Method?

-**The Scientific Method**
-Do you journalists use something analogous?
+## The Scientific Method

-![Steps of the scientific method](\assets\img\scientific-method.png)
+![Steps of the scientific method](\assets\img\scientific-method.png) Do journalists use something analogous?

 1. Ask a question
 2. Observe the data